kal72/RackFontTextView/README.md

 ```

 via Gradle:

-Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle at the end of repositories
 ```groovy
 allprojects {
 		repositories {